 How To Gain Closure When You Don’t Understand Why It Ended

-Once you’ve done that initial activity, you’re actually in a far better position to gain closure – and you can gain it sooner than you think, because it’s all within YOU.
+Once you’ve done that initial activity, you’re actually in a far better position to gain closure (And you can gain it sooner than you think, because it’s all within YOU, trust me!)

 See, the most important thing to do when you don’t understand why it ended is to avoid going all detective – and looking for answers based on someone else’s words, or some sort of “proof”.